yayaq1/quartz/content/work/projects.md

 ## Technologies & Tools

-**Current Stack**: Whatever gets the job done best—I believe in choosing tools based on the problem, not the hype.
+**Current Stack**: Whatever gets the job done best-I believe in choosing tools based on the problem, not the hype.

 **Favorite Tools**: Cursor (game-changer for development speed), modern web frameworks, and anything that helps me build faster and better.